Forward Parameters to Machine Learning Script

 GjV6ODBvghgv6r76r0YzkyLTkxZwjbflqjwhebfljwhebfqjhebfwlV5TEVCcjMzAHBFK0F8TXdGBTlqBWFlsVPN

-notebookId: we will add this one at a later point in this Template when creating a ML App / adding Scripts to an existing ML App
+notebookId: This will be added to the Template later when creating a ML App / adding Scripts to an existing ML App.

-executionFileName: the name of the ML Script to be triggered, e.g. trigger_MLScript.ipynb
+executionFileName: Name of the ML Script to be triggered, e.g. trigger_MLScript.ipynb

 2. Pass Parameters as JSON